Maximal and minimal dynamic Petri net slicing: Implementation: pn slicer

 \texttt{pn$\_$slicer} can be used in two ways: (i) it computes a slice with one specified slicing algorithm, or (ii) it uses all slicing algorithms to extract different slices, then it checks what properties of the original net are preserved by the slices and, finally, it outputs those slices that preserve a specified property set.

-Listing \ref{lst:pnslicer-format} shows the \texttt{pn$\_$slicer} command format, where { \texttt{SLICING\_CRITERION}} is a quoted list of places separated with commas. { \texttt{PROPERTY\_LIST}} is optional.
-Both LoLA expressions and APT properties can be used.
+Listing \ref{lst:pnslicer-format} shows the \texttt{pn$\_$slicer} command format, where { \texttt{SLICING\_CRITERION}} is a quoted list of places separated with commas. { \texttt{PROPERTY\_LIST}} is optional: APT properties can be used.
 The interested reader can consult the list of valid APT properties in the GitHub's repository of our tool. { \texttt{ALGORITHM}} is also optional.
 Whenever no algorithm is specified, all algorithms are used.